evmos/ethermint/docs/quickstart/validator-setup.md

 When attempting to perform routine maintenance or planning for an upcoming coordinated upgrade, it can be useful to have your validator systematically and gracefully halt the chain and shutdown the node.

-You can achieve this by setting one of the following flags during when using the `emintd start` command:
+You can achieve this by setting one of the following flags during when using the `ethermintd start` command:

 - `--halt-height`: to the block height at which to shutdown the node
 - `--halt-time`: to the minimum block time (in Unix seconds) at which to shutdown the node